 I have always been an observer and lover of animals of all kinds.
 As a child I remember studying insects – my most famous study was when I painted rolly-polly bugs with fingernail polish so that I could study their social dynamics!
-I even kept a journal of the various ‘meows’ my cats made and their different meanings.
-This fascination and love for animals led me here, and I have now been working in the veterinary field for 16 years.
+And also kept a journal of the various ‘meows’ my cats made and their different meanings.
+This fascination and love for animals that started as a child led me here, and I have now been working in the veterinary field for 20 years.

-I am currently studying to be a clinical herbalist with a focus on cancer and hospice care.
+I am also a clinical herbalist and teach courses on herbal medicine and clinical herbalism.
 I find a lot of joy and nourishment in growing medicinal herbs, wildcrafting, making herbal medicine and traveling.
 I also enjoy camping, biking, reading, climbing, and spending time with community.

 I was born in Alaska, raised in Kansas, escaped to L.A. for awhile, then finally landed in Portland and joined the team at Two Rivers Veterinary Clinic in 2010.
 I love Oregon and am proud of the moss that grows on my car’s window seals.